 You also will be tutored in creating a professional portfolio, developing grant-writing skills, and proper etiquette for successfully approaching dealers, curators, and collectors.
 In addition, you will gain an understanding of how to set up your own professional studio in our Professional Practices program.
 Your CIA experience culminates with a BFA exhibition that entails presenting a body of self-initiated work, an oral defense, and a written artist statement.

 In the Printmaking major, we emphasize cooperation and teamwork with students and faculty investigating, challenging, and influencing the field together.
 Our structured program fosters a vigorous environment that nurtures, challenges, and supports individual vision and talent.
-As part of the Visual Arts and Technologies (VAT) Environment, you will share in an integrated curriculum studying other disciplines within the environment including Drawing, Painting, Fiber + Material Studies, and Sculpture.
-You may take classes from our VAT Environment Artist-in-Residence, a leading artist in his or her field.
+As part of the Visual Arts Environment, you will share in an integrated curriculum studying other disciplines within the environment including Drawing, Painting, and Sculpture.
+You may take classes from our leading artist in his or her field.
 Each spring, you also will have an opportunity to visit professional galleries and exhibitions, such as the Whitney Biennial and The Armory Show, in New York City.